 The maximum length of the letter of motivation is 8000 characters including spaces.
 The number of characters used must be indicated at the end of the letter.
 Applicants are asked to explain why the Collegium would be an ideal place for the proposed research project and how it would benefit from cooperation at the University of Helsinki.
 In the letter, applicants may also describe their career plans, including possible plans for further funding.

 Applications should be submitted via the electronic application form and complemented with the attachments listed above.
 All attachments must be saved as pdf documents and named as follows: applicants surname title of the attachment.pdf (e.g. smith abstract.pdf).

-The applicants need to specify two or three fields of research by numbering them in order of importance for their project (1=primary field, 2=secondary field, etc.).
-This information will be used in the assignment of evaluators for each application.
+The applicants need to select three most important fields of research regarding their proposal.
+This information is used in the assignment of evaluators for each application.